Is Vinegar Gluten Free?

 The question remains, are vinegars gluten free?

-Distilled white vinegar is made from grains, and as per Canadian celiac association the distillation process removes all trace of gluten and is considered gluten free.
-However, for some that are very sensitive to gluten, they have reported gluten-like symptoms to distilled white vinegar.
+Distilled white vinegar is made from grains, and as per the Canadian celiac association, the distillation process removes all traces of gluten and is considered gluten free.
+However, some sensitive to gluten have reported gluten-like symptoms to distilled white vinegar.

-Vinegar made from apples, wine or rice is absolutely, naturally gluten free.
-These include apple cider vinegar, rice wine vinegar, and red and white wine vinegar
+Vinegar made from apples, wine or rice is naturally gluten free.
+These include apple cider vinegar, rice wine vinegar, and red and white wine vinegar.

 One vinegar that is distilled and probably not safe for most following a gluten free diet is malt vinegar.

 Malt vinegar contains barley; although the fermentation process removes most of the barley, I would not add it to my gluten-free vinegar list.
 Also, always read your labels because some vinegar may be infused with flavours that may contain gluten